jotavare/github-actions-overview/README.md

 3. **Compile**: Compiles the `math.c` and `test_math.c` files.
 4. **Run Tests**: Runs the compiled test executable.

 The tests are run automatically on every push and pull request to the repository.
-Other events that triiger workflows are available [here](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).
+Other events that trigger workflows are available [here](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).

 ## CONTRIBUTING